TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ## Assembler Directives

-Assembler directives follow the same format as standard instructions, however, instead of being assembled to an opcode for the processor to execute, they tell the assembler itself to do something to modify either the final binary file or the lines of the source file as its being assembled.
+Assembler directives follow the same format as standard instructions, however, instead of being assembled to an opcode for the processor to execute, they instead instruct the assembler itself to do something.
+They may insert data into the final program file, affect the lines of source code being assembled, or change the state of the assembler itself.

+Directives are all prefixed with a percent sign (`%`) to distinguish them from regular instructions.

-### PAD - Byte Padding
+### %PAD - Byte Padding

-The `PAD` directive tells the assembler to insert a certain number of `0` bytes wherever the directive is placed in the file.
+The `%PAD` directive tells the assembler to insert a certain number of `0` bytes wherever the directive is placed in the file.
 This is most often used just after a label definition to allocate a certain amount of guaranteed free and available memory to store data.

 For example, consider the following program: